tommedema/osx-workstation/README.md

 EOT
 ```

-You can now use aliases like `git put description` to commit all and push.
+You can now use aliases like:
+- `git put description` to commit all and push.
+- `git s` for git status